AaltoSciComp/python-for-scicomp/content/cython.rst

 Cython allows one to compile **my_module.py** directly to machine code while still allowing its contents to be imported and used from Python code.
-We can Cynthonize the module "manually" from command line:
+We can Cythonize the module "manually" from command line:

 .. code:: bash